Viagen

-ViaGen Pets & Equine, based in Cedar Park, Texas, is a division of Colossal Biosciences that offers animal cloning services.
-ViaGen's Pets division was launched in 2016.
+Viagen Pets & Equine, based in Cedar Park, Texas, is a division of Colossal Biosciences that offers animal cloning services.
+Viagen's pets division was launched in 2016.

 Technology and patents

-ViaGen Pets offers cloning as well as DNA preservation services, sometimes called tissue or cell banking.
+Viagen offers cloning as well as DNA preservation services, sometimes called tissue or cell banking.

-ViaGen's subsidiary, Start Licensing, owns a cloning patent which is licensed to their only competitor as of 2018, who also offers animal cloning services.
-The cloning process used by both ViaGen and their competitor is somatic cell nuclear transfer, the same as which was used for cloning Dolly the Sheep.
+Viagen's subsidiary Start Licensing owns a cloning patent which is licensed to their only competitor as of 2018, who also offers animal cloning services.
+The cloning process used by both Viagen and their competitor is somatic cell nuclear transfer, as which was used for cloning Dolly the Sheep.

 History

-ViaGen was founded in Austin, Texas in 2002.
-ViaGen began by offering cloning to the livestock and equine industry in 2003, and later included cloning of cats and dogs in 2016.
+Viagen was founded in Austin, Texas in 2002.
+Viagen began by offering cloning to the livestock and equine industry in 2003, and later included cloning of cats and dogs in 2016.

-In 2020, ViaGen achieved the first successful cloning of an endangered species in the United States, the black-footed ferret.
-As of 2025, ViaGen had successfully cloned 15 species, including Przewalski’s horse.
+In 2020, Viagen achieved the first successful cloning of an endangered species in the United States, the black-footed ferret.
+As of 2025, Viagen had successfully cloned 15 species, including Przewalski’s horse.

-In November 2025, ViaGen was acquired by Colossal Biosciences.
+In November 2025, Viagen was acquired by Colossal Biosciences.